wurstscript/wurstscript.github.io/_doc/manual/concepts_advanced.md

 # Vararg Functions

 Variable argument functions can be passed an arbitrary amount of parameters of the same type.
-They are mostl commonly used to prevent boilerplate code and provide better API.
+They are most commonly used to prevent boilerplate code and provide better API.
 Inside the function, the variable arguments can be accessed via a `for .. in` loop.

 Example: